-A hall rental fee of \$20.00 will be charged and lockers will be assigned during Verification Day.
+A hall rental fee of \$20.00 will be charged and lockers will be rented during Verification Day and can be purchased on My Payments Plus.
 The school does not assume responsibility for articles lost or stolen from lockers.
 Each student is warned to make sure his/her locker is closed and locked when he/she leaves it.
 Lockers are not to be shared.
 There will be consequences for sharing lockers.
 Students who damage lockers will be assessed a repair fee.
+Students are responsible for securing and remembering their locker combination.
+Students may retrieve their combinations in the discipline office if the need exists.
+Book bags are not allowed in the halls, gym, classrooms, or cafeteria between the hours of 8:45 am - 4:00 pm.
+ALL book bags, satchel bags, purses, tote bags, fanny packs, drawstring bags, no exceptions, should be kept in lockers during the school day.
+No student may store a book bag in a teacher's class.